 At check-in you will need the following items:

 - A copy of your BSA Physical (Physicals will be destroyed at the end of the event)

 - Proof of current YPT training if age 18 or older.

-- Medications packed in a seal-able bag with your name on it
+- Medications packed in a zip lock type bag with your name on it

 Management of Personal Health Information (PHI)